|

-Normally (non wine room) one buys "Kraft faced insulation," which means that the insulation has Kraft paper glued on one side, which acts like a vapor barrier.
+Normally (non wine room) one buys "Kraft faced insulation," which means that the insulation has Kraft paper glued on one side, which acts somewhat like a vapor barrier (but no where as efficiently as poly film).
 The paper side is generally installed against the inside wall of a house.

 In a wine room, we reverse the vapor barrier, installing it on the outside wall, away from the wine room.
 But we have supplied this vapor barrier already, so we don't need another one; thus we use unfaced insulation.